 Equivalency Project means a project or projects in an amount equal to the current capitalization grant(s).
-DWSRF Equivalency Projects must comply with all of the following: a) FFATA reporting requirements, b) Single Audit Act, c) Federal Cross Cutters, d) Disadvantaged Business Enterprise, e) Signage Requirement, and f) Prohibition of Certain Telecommunication and Video Surveillance Services and f) Build America, Buy America when the requirement becomes effective (May 14th, 2022).
+DWSRF Equivalency Projects must comply with all of the following: a) FFATA reporting requirements, b) Single Audit Act, c) Federal Cross Cutters, d) Disadvantaged Business Enterprise, e) Signage Requirement, and f) Prohibition of Certain Telecommunication and Video Surveillance Services and g) Build America, Buy America when the requirement effective May 14, 2022.